dougalcaleb/instant-carousel/README.md

       *  Removed mobile option
       *  Remove mobileBreakpoint option
    *  Restructured the way settings are input to allow for autocomplete in your IDE (when supported by editor)
+   *  Added license (applies to all previous versions as well)

 Bugfixes:
    *  Fixed swipeThreshold changing when more than one page was displayed